 In early April and May, violets grace the unsprayed lawns and fields of the world.
 The leaves of every species vary a surprising amount, but their distinctive blossoms show the family ties.
 They are 5-petaled, but the petals are irregular, with two distinctly paired on the top, two to each side, outstretched, and one at the bottom that often has purple streaks.

 The violets I’ve shown here are common violet (Viola sororia, top) and birdfoot violet (Viola pedata, bottom).
-Common blue violet has abundant edible leaves (that we’ll cover at length in a coming article) as well as those beautiful blue flowers!
+Common blue violet has abundant edible leaves (that we’ve cover at length in this article) as well as those beautiful blue flowers!
 If you really want a harvest of violet blossoms, however, birdfoot violet is the most generous.
 The profusion of lavender, white, and blue-streaked blooms can be absolutely carpet-like.
 I admit, I often can’t bring myself to gather them when they’re thick like that.
 I’d rather just take in the view and be thankful for a new spring.

 The blossoms look pretty and taste rather bland, but I can’t resist.
 Perhaps it’s their crisp texture and the bitty burst of sweetness.
 Blossoms are a dazzling salad garnish, and both blossoms and leaves make a healthful and tasty tea that’s even nicer with a swirl of wildflower honey.